 Policies on related party transactions are established across all entities within the Group, including the Company.
-Material related party transactions are disclosed in Note 23 and Note 22 of the Financial Statements for FY 2023 of the Company and Singapore Life Ltd. (a wholly owned subsidiary of the Company) respectively.
+Material related party transactions are disclosed in Note 23 and Note 22 of the Financial Statements for FY 2024 of SLH and SLL (a wholly owned subsidiary of SLH) respectively.
 All related party transactions are conducted on reasonable commercial terms and carried out on an arm's length basis.
 Directors with conflicts of interest are excluded from the approval process of granting and managing related party transactions.
 Material related party transactions are reported to the AC for review semi-annually.